NoroffFEU/development-platforms/src/content/docs/frameworks/Asp.netCore/AspNetCore-case-study.md

 ## Introduction

-This is a case study for looking into how one creates a web application using asp.net core specifically using the MVC pattern.
+This is a case study for looking into how one creates a web application using ASP.NET CORE specifically using the MVC pattern.

 ## ASP.NET Core: Key Milestones